. .

 • Supply-side interventions: these include improving the availability of effective vaccines, technologies to support their application and health personnel to deliver services

-• Demand-side or consumer level components: these include reminders to parents to get their children vaccinated
+• Demand-side or consumer level components: these include communication to various stakeholders about vaccination

-In research and policy, more attention has focussed on the former to the neglect of the latter.
+In research and policy, more attention has been placed on supply side interventions while neglecting demand side or consumer level components.
 However, demand-side strategies, such as interventions to improve communication between parents and health care providers, have the potential to address barriers to vaccination associated with parental knowledge and understanding, attitudes, beliefs and behaviour.
 Such strategies may improve childhood vaccination uptake in low- and middle-income countries (LMICs) as well as the cost effectiveness of immunization programmes.

 What is a communication intervention?

-A communication intervention is a purposeful, structured, repeatable and adaptable strategy to inform and influence individual and community decisions in relation to personal and public health participation, disease prevention and promotion, policy making, service improvement and research.
+In the COMMVAC project we define a communication intervention as a purposeful, structured, repeatable and adaptable strategy to inform and influence individual and community decisions in relation to personal and public health participation, disease prevention and promotion, policy making, service improvement and research.

 Communication interventions may operate at individual, community or societal levels, and target people in their role as parents or community members.
-For example:
+The COMMVAC taxonomy of interventions to improve communication about childhood vaccination identifies seven key purposes of communication targeted at three different groups.
+The target groups are:

 What evidence exists to inform the development of communication strategies to increase vaccination uptake?

 There are few high quality systematic reviews of interventions to improve vaccination uptake.
 However, there is a substantial body of evidence from randomized controlled trials (RCTs) assessing relevant communication interventions.
 To date, the findings of many of these RCTs have not been synthesized in reviews.
-LMIC policy makers and vaccination programme managers looking for research evidence to inform the development of new approaches to addressing demand-side barriers to vaccination uptake would therefore face considerable difficulties in finding and using the available evidence.
+This is also the case for qualitative information concerning communication for vaccination, such as parents’ preferences regarding how they wish to be communicated with and how people perceive the vaccination information that they receive.